davidcsisk/data-science_anomaly-detection_benfords-law/README.md

 * Added built-in help text when calling the script with no arguments.
 * Build output filename from the input filename.

-ToDo:
+To-Do:
-*Add support for ID column(s) after the values to fit to the probability distribution to tie back to extracted txns.
+* Add support for ID column(s) after the values to fit to the probability distribution to tie back to extracted txns.